 - Breathing difficulties and pneumonia, particularly for women who have breathing problems before pregnancy.

 - Worsening of the symptoms of multiple sclerosis (MS) following delivery.
-One study shows that this occurs within 1 month of delivery in as many as 30% of pregnant women with MS.5
+One study shows that this occurs within 1 month of delivery in as many as 30% of pregnant women with MS.6

-- Increased seizures in women who experience seizures already as a result of their brain injury.
+- Increased seizures in women who experience seizures already as a result of a traumatic brain injury.

 - Autonomic dysreflexia (a severe, sudden rise in blood pressure).
 The risk of autonomic dysreflexia is increased for pregnant women with spinal cord injuries.